jcgneto/CV/README.md

 Ph.D.
 Food Science and Technology (with a minor in Statistics), University of Nebraska-Lincoln, 2016
 M.S.
 Veterinary Microbiology, Iowa State University, 2012
 B.S.
-Computer Science, University of the People, *in progress - entirely online*
+Computer Science, University of the People, *in progress - entirely online*  (to be completed by 2023)
 B.S.
 Doctor in Veterinary Medicine, Federal University of Lavras, Brazil, 2007

 # Academic appointments